SkooveLearn PianoDownload on the App Store

 What is the treble clef?

-The treble clef is a tool musicians use to notate pitches above middle C on the piano.
-The treble clef is also known as G clef because it describes the location of G, specifically the G above middle C, or G4
+The treble clef is a symbol musicians use to notate pitches above and around middle C on the piano.
+The treble clef is also known as G clef because it describes the location of G, specifically the G above middle C, or G4.

 What does treble clef look like?

-Treble clef resembles a Gothic letter ‘G’.
-It is drawn around the second line of the staff.
+The treble clef is drawn around the second line of the staff.
 It looks like this:

 The combination of the curve around the second line followed by the vertical line crossing through marks the second line as ‘G’.